MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/governance-cross-tenant-sync.md

 To drive automatic assignment policies in the target tenant, synchronize default attribute mappings, such as department or map directory extensions, in the source tenant.

-### Enable source-tenant employees to request access to targe-tenant shared resources
+### Enable source-tenant employees to request access to target-tenant shared resources

 With identity governance [access package](~/id-governance/entitlement-management-access-package-create.md) policies, multitenant organizations can allow B2B collaboration users, created by cross-tenant synchronization, to request access to shared resources in a target tenant.
 This process is useful if employees need just-in-time (JIT) access to a resource that another tenant owns.